TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

   PA = LU.
 $$

-As before, $L$ may be constructed in such a way that it has $1$'s on its diagonal.
+As before, $L$ may be constructed in such a way that it has $1$s on its diagonal.
 ::::::

 ::::::{prf:remark}
 :label: LUDecomp:PLUremark

 As was mentioned before, the key idea is to perform the row exchanges first.
 These can be put together in the permutation matrix $P$.
-The algorithm to actually find the $LU$ decomposition of $PA$ without doing the whole row reduction process for $PA$ all over again is rather intricate, and in our view belongs to a course of numerical linear algebra.
+The algorithm to actually find the $LU$ decomposition of $PA$ without doing the whole row reduction process for $PA$ all over again is rather intricate, and in our view belongs to a course on numerical linear algebra.
 There it will be explained that it may also be preferable to work towards a $PLU$ decomposition instead of an $LU$ decomposition in cases where theoretically it is not absolutely necessary.
 For numerical reasons, having to do with finite accuracy when representing real numbers in computers, it may be better to choose the pivots in another order than just top-down.

 ::::::